 Sakakawea (North Dakota) is known for her courage in helping explorers Meriwether Lewis and William Clark.
-Since she traveled carrying her baby, other tribes knew that the explorers came his lifetime and started a newspaper, The North Star.
-Later in life he made Washington, D.C. his home.
+Since she traveled carrying her baby, other tribes knew that the explorers came in peace.

 Frederick Douglass (statue donated by Washington, D.C.) was born into slavery and became a supporter of equality of all people and human rights.